diovisgood/diovisgood.github.io/_posts/2019-03-25-get-yourself-goal-or-fade-away.md

 ### Small goals are not enough

 A trip on a vacation is not a life goal.
-Building of a house is also a small task.
+Building of a house is also too small task.
-Hope it is needless to explain why.

 Only big and hard-to-achieve goal can motivate you for a prolonged period of time.